 He managed to pull the arrow back swiftly without moving the bow itself too much, and when he released, the arrow shot through the air past the vines and hedges and missed the target tree by a foot.
 He groaned, lowering the bow and smacking his head.

 After saying that, she couldn't help thinking back to when she was learning how to use a bow.
 Her father, Ivan, was teaching her, and she was having the same problems Matthew was - not holding the bow correctly, pulling the arrow back too far, releasing too abruptly.
 But she still managed to hit the tree on her first try, she reminded herself.
 She smiled, believing it to just be a natural-born talent, and walked over to steady Matthew's bow once more.

 Once it was in the correct position and Matthew was ready to fire, Karis told him to wait and hurried over to her own bow, picking it up and quickly adjusting to the correct position.
 She brought it up to her shoulder, pulled back the arrow ever-so-slightly, and glanced towards him.

 He stood still, in his now awkward position, a determined look in his eyes.
-His serious stature was broken, however, when he had to adjust his shorts, causing him to have to lower the bow.
-The Jupiter Adept laughed again, once again walking over and, once he was done adjusting himself, steadying his bow for him, being careful not to brush up against his hands so much this time.
+His serious stature was broken, however, when he had to scratch an itch, causing him to have to lower the bow.
+The Jupiter Adept laughed again, once again walking over and steadying his bow for him, being sure to position it correctly.